riazarbi/ib-headless/README.md

 # Interactive Brokers Gateway Docker Image

 Interactive Brokers Gateway running in Docker.
-Ships with VNC over ssh for debugging.
+Ships with VNC via NoVNC for debugging.

 Running an environment for API access to Interactive Brokers is notoriously difficult.
 This docker image aims to make it possible to spin up an accessible IB API with a single docker command.

 # Releases and Packages

 Every time Interactive Brokers release a new stable version of the Gateway, we download it and save it under releases.
-SO you can use this repo's releases to install a particular verion of the Gateway.
+You can use this repo releases page to install a particular verion of the Gateway.

 When we detect a new release, we also build a new docker image, and tag it with the release version.
-Check outt he tags under the 'packages' section of this repo.
+Check out the tags under the 'packages' section of this repo.

 ## Ports

 These are the services that will run when you spin up this container.

-- vnc runs on port 5900
--
+- An unauthenticated VNC server is running at port 5900.
+- NoVNC will expose an unauthenticated web page at port 6080 that shows the desktop of the `broker` user.
+You can use this to debug the gateway.
+- Regardless of whether you are using a live or paper account, the API will be accessible on port 4003.

+**!!IF YOU EXPOSE PORT 6080 or port 5900 ANYONE CAN ACCESS YOUR USER.
+ONLY EXPOSE PORT 5900 OR 6080 IF YOU ARE A SECURE ENVIRONMENT.!!**

 ## Flags